 Who?

 “My sister,” she said with a sigh.
 “The woman you were supposed to marry.
-She was everything a daughter of a king was supposed to be.
+She was everything the daughter of a king should be.
 Controlled, soft spoken, kind, obedient, learned.”

 She sounds boring, he wrote, smiling.

 “Vivenna is a wonderful person,” Siri said.
 “She was always very kind to me--far more understanding than my parents.
 It’s just that. . .well, I think even she felt that I should have been more reserved.”